OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

-Privacy Policy The Apple Privacy Policy was updated on August 29, 2019.
+Privacy Policy The Apple Privacy Policy was updated on December 31, 2019.

 Your privacy is important to Apple so we’ve developed a Privacy Policy that covers how we collect, use, disclose, transfer, and store your personal information.